Buddy-movie Tech Entrepreneurs

 After a decade laboring for others in Silicon Valley, two Berkeley Engineering alumni, friends since college, start their own company.

-Berkeley Engineering at University of California, Berkeley
+Berkeley Engineering — School of Engineering at the University of California, Berkeley

 Wrote and photographed article for Berkeley Engineering, the school’s e-newsletter.